An Invitation into the

 The Nature of Forest Bathing

-What if you stepped into the forest and slowed down?
-What might it feel like to be still and fully present—open to your senses in the natural world?
+What might it feel like to be still, fully present and open?
 What if, in that quiet, you also tuned in to your own heart?
+Let this be the beginning of the practice of pausing in nature.

 An Invitation to Connect

-Forest bathing—also known as forest therapy— was inspired by the Japanese practice of shinrin-yoku and offers a slow, guided walk in nature.
-During the walk, participants are offered a series of invitations to engage their senses and access the present moment.
-Often, this simple act leads to a quiet return to oneself, a reconnection with nature, and a sense of belonging to both the human and natural worlds.
+Forest bathing—also known as forest therapy— offers a slow, guided heart-centered experience in nature.
+Participants are taken through a series of invitations that allow for pause to engage their senses and access the present moment.
+Often, this simple act leads to a quiet return to oneself, a reconnection with nature, and a sense of belonging.

 Why It Matters